Using predictive multiplicity to measure individual performance within the AI Act: How to measure and evaluate predictive multiplicity

-For $\delta > 0$ the monotonicity property no longer holds.
+For $\delta > 0$, the $\delta$-ambiguity is no longer monotone.
 Hence, the ad-hoc approach could both over- or underestimate the ground truth $\delta$-ambiguities of TreeFarms.
-For this experiment, we see a tendency to underestimate.
+While we observe an overestimation for studentDropout\_binary and compas\_binary, we tend to underestimate for europeanSocialSurvey.
 It is not surprising to see some deviations here.
-Unlike the ad-hoc approach, TreeFarms assumes that each model in the Rashomon set is equally probable.
-The AdHoc approach instead mimics usual training procedures.
-It therefore tends to produce models, that would actually occur in practice, leaving the improbable models aside.
+Unlike the ad-hoc approach, TreeFarms assumes that each model in the Rashomon set is equally likely.
+The ad-hoc approach instead mimics usual training procedures.
+It therefore tends to produce models that would actually occur in practice, leaving the unlikely models aside.

-The key takeaway is that the ad-hoc approach seems to perform well in terms of its ability to detect conflicting and highly conflicting individuals for decision trees: Compared to the ground truth of TreeFarms, the deviations are rather small.
+The key takeaway is that the ad-hoc approach seems to perform well in terms of its ability to detect conflicting and highly conflicting individuals for decision trees.
+Deviations from to the ground truth of TreeFarms are rather small.